ionic-team/enterprise-couchbase-lite/website/docs/usage.md

 - <code>delete(document: Document)</code>: The last write will win if there is a conflict.
 - <code>delete(document: Document, concurrencyControl: ConcurrencyControl)</code>: attemps to delete the document with a concurrency control.
-  The concurrency control parameter has two possible values: - <code>lastWriteWins</code>: The last operation wins if there is a conflict.</p> - <code>failOnConflict</code>: The operation will fail if there is a conflict.</p>
+  The concurrency control parameter has two possible values: - <code>lastWriteWins</code>: The last operation wins if there is a conflict. - <code>failOnConflict</code>: The operation will fail if there is a conflict.

 ## Database Replicas